xhd2015/xgo/README.md

 #            ]
 #        }
 #
-# NOTE: other fields are ommited for displaying key information.
+# NOTE: other fields are omitted for displaying key information.
 ```

 You can view the trace with:`xgo tool trace TestExample.json`